fernandakflima/data-science/data-science/what-is-data-science.md

 There are several roles in Data Science:

-- Data Scientist
+- Data Scientist;
-- Data Engineer
+- Data Engineer;
-- Data Analyst
+- Data Analyst;
-- Machine Learning Engineer
+- Machine Learning Engineer;
-- AI Engineer
+- AI Engineer;
-- DataOps Engineer
+- DataOps Engineer;
-- Data Architect
+- Data Architect;
-- Blockchain Engineer
+- Blockchain Engineer;
-- RPA developer
+- RPA developer.

 These are FUNCTIONS and not PROFESSIONS.